geonmo/cvmfs-config-egi/README.md

 This is the source for the CernVM File System (CVMFS) configuration files for the European Grid Infrastructure (EGI).
-It includes packaging for Redhat and Debian.
+It includes packaging for Red Hat and Debian.

-### Redhat
+### Red Hat

-End-user documentation for Redhat systems can be found [here](https://github.com/cvmfs-contrib/egi-cvmfs/).
+End-user documentation for Red Hat Enterprise Linux systems can be found [here](https://github.com/cvmfs-contrib/egi-cvmfs/).

 ### Debian